2018 Malaysian general election: 2020 political crisis

-PH government, however, served just 22 months before the take over of administration by PN, led by Muhyiddin Yassin, who was sworned in as the 8th Prime Minister on 1 March 2020.
+PH government, however, served just 22 months before the take over of administration by PN, led by Muhyiddin Yassin, who was sworn in as the 8th Prime Minister on 1 March 2020.
 This came after PH lost its majority in the Dewan Rakyat following the withdrawal of Muhyiddin's party PPBM from PH, as well as defection of MPs led by Azmin Ali from PKR.
 Change in government of states of Johor, Malacca and Perak, followed suit.
 Kedah, on the other hand, is still governed by PH in spite of PPBM's withdrawal from PH until 17 May 2020 when PN took over of state government.